dice-group/KBQA-PG/README.md

 But to merge into the develop branch the pipeline has to pass.

 ### Exclude external code files
-The linters should not be applied to external code files (libraries), configs, and non-code folders as they do not have to met our coding conventions.
-Therefore theese files or folders have to be excluded from the linting process.
+The linters should not be applied to external code files (libraries), configs, and non-code folders as they do not have to meet our coding conventions.
+Therefore, these files or folders have to be excluded from the linting process.
 This can be done in the [pre-commit config](.pre-commit-config.yaml) by adding the files or folders to the exclude option, which is a regular expression.
 Example: `exclude: ^documentation/`

+### Recommended VS Code Extensions
+#### Python Docstring Generator
+Quickly generate docstrings for python functions in the right format by typing triple quotes.